mhossein7/3MET/README.md

 # 3MET / TMET

-Mother Machine Microscopy (3M) Experiments Tools.
+Mother Machine Microscopy Experiments Tools.

-The repository is named `3MET`, while the Python package and command are named `TMET`.
+This package is under active development.
+APIs, command names, expected file formats, and outputs may change as the toolkit grows.

 ## Installation